What is an Exchange Program?

-The British Exchange Program (BEP) is the largest and oldest exchange program at the University of Illinois.
-Each year approximately 70 students from every college on campus spend a year or semester at one of thirteen universities in England, Scotland and Wales.
-It offers University of Illinois students the best of all worlds: an affordable way to spend the academic year at one of thirteen universities, AND the chance to continue studying courses which will fulfill graduation requirements.
-As a participant in the BEP program, you enjoy the benefits of direct enrollment at a British university.
-You take all of your classes with British students, live in student housing with other British and international students, and have access to all the sports facilities and clubs of your host university.
+An exchange program is a direct agreement between the University of Illinois and a foreign university.
+Exchange programs offer you the best of all worlds: an affordable way to spend a semester or an academic year abroad, and the chance to continue taking courses that can fulfill graduation requirements.
+As a participant in an exchange program, you enjoy the benefits of direct enrollment at your host university.
+You will take classes with local students, live in student housing, and have access to all the sports facilities and clubs of your host university.
+These programs are designed to immerse you in the student life and academic system of another country.

 Where you will study